Anguilla: Economy

 Anguilla's thin arid soil being largely unsuitable for agriculture, the island has few land-based natural resources.
 Its main industries are tourism, offshore incorporation and management, offshore banking, captive insurance and fishing.

 Anguilla's currency is the East Caribbean dollar, though the US dollar is also widely accepted.
 The exchange rate is fixed to the US dollar at US$1 = EC$2.70.

 The economy, and especially the tourism sector, suffered a setback in late 1995 due to the effects of Hurricane Luis in September.
 Hotels were hit particularly hard but a recovery occurred the following year.
 Another economic setback occurred during the aftermath of Hurricane Lenny in 2000.
 Before the 2008 worldwide crisis, the economy of Anguilla was growing strongly, especially the tourism sector, which was driving major new developments in partnerships with multi-national companies.
 Anguilla's tourism industry received a major boost when it was selected to host the World Travel Awards in December 2014.
 Known as "the Oscars of the travel industry", the awards ceremony was held at the CuisinArt Resort and Spa and was hosted by Vivica A. Fox.
 Anguilla was voted the World's Leading Luxury Island Destination from a short list of top-tier candidates such as St. Barts, the Maldives, and Mauritius.
+The economy, including the tourism sector, suffered its biggest setback in late 2017 due to the effects of Hurricane Irma in September, which was the most powerful hurricane to hit the island and which caused major material damage of $320 million.
+A lot of infrastructure was damaged, which was repaired in 2018/19 and the economy began to recover in 2019.
+However, the onset of the COVID-19 pandemic in 2020/21, caused a setback in the economy.

 Anguilla's financial system comprises seven banks, two money services businesses, more than 40 company managers, more than 50 insurers, 12 brokers, more than 250 captive intermediaries, more than 50 mutual funds, and eight trust companies.